Li-Zou/LLM-Build-a-Semantic-Book-Recommender/README.md

 # LLM-Build-a-Semantic-Book-Recommender

-This repo contains all of the code to complete the freeCodeCamp course, "Build a Semantic Book Recommender with LLMs – Full Course".
+This repo contains all of the code to build a semantic book recommender with LLMs.
 There are five components to this tutorial:
-* Text data cleaning (code in the notebook `data-exploration.ipynb`)
+* Text data cleaning (code in the notebook `1-data_exploration.ipynb`)
-* Semantic (vector) search and how to build a vector database (code in the notebook `vector-search.ipynb`).
+* Semantic (vector) search and how to build a vector database (code in the notebook `2-Vector search.ipynb`).
 This allows users to find the most similar books to a natural language query (e.g., "a book about a person seeking revenge").
-* Doing text classification using zero-shot classification in LLMs (code in the notebook `text-classification.ipynb`).
+* Doing text classification using zero-shot classification in LLMs (code in the notebook `3-Text_classification.ipynb`).
 This allows us to classify the books as "fiction" or "non-fiction", creating a facet that users can filter the books on.
-* Doing sentiment analysis using LLMs and extracting the emotions from text (code in the notebook `sentiment-analysis.ipynb`).
+* Doing sentiment analysis using LLMs and extracting the emotions from text (code in the notebook `4-sentiment_analysis.ipynb`).
 This will allow users to sort books by their tone, such as how suspenseful, joyful or sad the books are.
-* Creating a web application using Gradio for users to get book recommendations (code in the file `gradio-dashboard.py`).
+* Creating a web application using Gradio for users to get book recommendations (code in the file `5-gradio-dashboard.ipynb`).

 This project was initially created in Python 3.11.
 In order to run the project, the following dependencies are required:
 * [kagglehub](https://pypi.org/project/kagglehub/)